 Note: These free tips are great and may be all you need.
 If you think you might like some more individualized help to live the healthy lifestyle, fill out this form and I will be in touch to help you get started!

 Strength training, check!
 Cardio?
 You bet!
 Core exercises.. okay.
 Flexibility training, well….
-Here’s why you should make sure you add it to your routine.
+Here’s why you should make sure you add flexibility training for a healthy lifestyle.

 Your shoulders and neck won’t hurt so much because your pecs and trapezius muscles will be stretched out.